OVERVIEW

 TOPIC OF INTEREST

-We invite contributions from both academia and industry across a wide range of topics including:
+We invite contributions from both academia and industry across a wide range of topics, including:

-Other LLM+KGs applications in the Real-World Settings
+Other KGs powered applications in the Real-World Settings

 Scalable construction and maintenance of KGs